 Interesting fact: PHP originally stood for Personal Home Page.
 Now the meaning has transformed into Hypertext Preprocessor.

 Building a website or a web application, creators are probably looking forward the projects’ growth.
-Therefore scalability is the quality that is very important, as the website should grow and handle the increasing traffic.
+Therefore, scalability is very important as the website should grow and be able to handle the increasing traffic.
 Websites built with PHP can be easily extended by adding more servers when needed.
 More users = more servers.
 Voila!

 P.S.
-Since PHP is supporting all the main web browsers, scalability is not a problem.
+Since PHP supports all the main web browsers, scalability is not a problem.

 Since PHP uses its own memory, both workload and loading time are reduced.
 As a result, the processing speed is rather high, which is a benefit not only for developers but also to their clients who get the product delivered sooner.

-Some blame PHP to be not secure as it is open source.
-But the truth is any programming language is vulnerable, it’s just a matter how they are used.
+Some claim PHP is not secure enough as it is open source.
+But the truth is that any programming language is vulnerable, it’s just a matter how they are used.
 The security level depends on the expertise of a developer and his practices.
 For example, one of the ways to avoid security breaches is to provide software testing.
 By the way, it’s an essential milestone of each project completed by our team.

-Since PHP is an open source it doesn’t require any additional expensive software to work with.
+Since PHP is an open source, it doesn’t require any additional expensive software to work with.
 You don’t have to pay for any extra licenses or royalty fees, there are no restrictions.
-Due to the multiple integration options, using PHP is free of charge that reduces the development cost.
+Due to the multiple integration options, using PHP is free of charge and that reduces the development cost.

 Popular websites that use PHP

 As we said before, more than 80% of websites all over the Internet are built with PHP.
-But you might be interested in what really large platforms have used this programming language?
-The shortlist below might be enough to convince you:
+But you might be interested which really large platforms have used this programming language.
+The shortlist below should be enough to convince you: